Ljz7/EverPsCanvas/README.md

-# EverPsCanvas
+# EverPsCanvas v0.1

-### Canvas Module for Prestashop 1.7
+### Module Canvas for Prestashop 1.7

 This module shows a HTML block on the home page.